 About Dr. David Sugarbaker

-Dr. Sugarbaker is an internationally renowned mesothelioma specialist.
-He has been focused on treating pleural mesothelioma since 1988.
-He pioneered the extrapleural pneumonectomy, one of the first and only effective surgeries for pleural mesothelioma.
+Before his death in 2018, Dr. Sugarbaker was an internationally renowned mesothelioma specialist.
+He focused on treating pleural mesothelioma since 1988 and pioneered the extrapleural pneumonectomy, one of the first and only effective surgeries for pleural mesothelioma.

 Meet the Support Staff